Last updated on October 10, 2025 4:39 am

 Conclusion: The best all-around manual hand drill

-The Schroeder hand drill is a great choice for slow drilling into fragile or delicate material, allowing you to drill small holes precisely and accurately.
+In my top recommendation, the Schroeder hand drill is a great choice for slow drilling into fragile or delicate material, allowing you to drill small holes precisely and accurately.
+I am leaning towards the traditional feel of a woodworking drill compared to Fiskars.

 Although you can use it for jewelry making and arts and crafts, it holds up to a range of woodworking tasks as well.
 This is a solid all-arounder that can handle even the most sensitive drilling jobs.